About Jason Rosette: Writer-Director, Filmmaker, Educator

 He similarly launched a regional partner event, called the Bangkok IndieFest, with friends in neighboring Thailand.
 The Bangkok IndieFest was hailed as a 'CNN Go Asia' pick upon its launch, only days after the turbulent 'Red Shirt Protests' in Bangkok at the time.

-He also worked with regional animation house, Imagimax.
+Between 2009-2011, he worked as a forensic editor for Studio Asia, Ltd. in Bangkok.
+He also took a position with regional animation house, Imagimax.
 Ltd., as a screenwriter and script doctor, co-writing the period Chinese themed animated feature 'Swordsman' amongst other projects.

 2013-2014 saw Mr. Rosette working as an employee of the US Department of State with the US Embassy, Yangon (Rangoon Burma) at the American Center where he operated as an educator and youth group monitor.
-He simultaneously utilized the Embassy's direct satellite internet connection to promote his regionally produced content, including the Vietnam war period supernatural scripted drama, 'Freedom Deal'.
+Meanwhile, he utilized the Embassy's fast satellite internet to promote his Vietnam war period supernatural scripted drama, 'Freedom Deal'.

 Other work directed in Asia include music videos for artist Gone Marshall, including 'Go On', which was shot underwater and on land on Snake Island between Cambodia and Vietnam; the festival favorite mini-short, 'I'm Sorry I Forgot', (starring the late great Poppy the Orangutan); the quirky UFO themed 'Mysterious Workers atop Bokor Mountain'; a range of PSAs and outreach videos for childrens' welfare organizations in Asia; and the production of several pop and indie alternative music projects.